-If you obtain a mark of between 35% and 49% in the STA 1S1 June examination or STA 1P1 June examination, you will be eligible to write a rewrite examination.
-This examination is normally written in the August supplementary examination period.
+If you obtain a mark of between 40% and 49% in the STA 1S1 June examination or STA 1P1 June examination, you will be eligible to write a supplementary examination.
+This examination is normally written in the January/February examination period.